 Buying a reel is such an important investment, get it right and you will enhance your fishing pleasure and your results, get it wrong and you will ruin the balance of your rod, and it could cost you fish.

-Here’s a summary of what you’ll need to consider when selecting a fishing reel, with all the information you’ll need to come to a decision below.
+Here’s a summary of what you’ll need to consider when choosing a fishing reel, with all the information you’ll need to make a decision below.

 - Choose your style of reel: fixed spool, free spool, centre-pin or closed face.